NeuralEnsemble/python-neo/doc/source/core.rst

 cut across the simple container hierarchy.

-:py:class:`RecordingChannelGroup`:
+:py:class:`ChannelIndex`:
     A set of indices into :py:class:`AnalogSignal` objects, representing logical and/or physical recording channels.
 This has several uses:
       * for linking :py:class:`AnalogSignal` objects recorded from the same (multi)electrode across several :py:class:`Segment` objects.
-      * for spike sorting of extracellular signals, where spikes may be recorded on more than one recording channel, and the :py:class:`RecordingChannelGroup` can be used to associate each :py:class:`Unit` with the group of recording channels from which it was calculated.
+      * for spike sorting of extracellular signals, where spikes may be recorded on more than one recording channel, and the :py:class:`ChannelIndex` can be used to associate each :py:class:`Unit` with the group of recording channels from which it was calculated.

 :py:class:`Unit`:
     A Unit gathers all the :class:`SpikeTrain` objects within a common :class:`Block`, possibly across several Segments, that have been emitted by the same cell.
-    A :class:`Unit` is linked to the :class:`RecordingChannelGroup` object from which it was detected.
+    A :class:`Unit` is linked to the :class:`ChannelIndex` object from which it was detected.

 .. image:: images/base_schematic.png
    :height: 500 px